Margaret S. Collins: Career and advocacy for racial equality

-Collins was employed as an assistant professor at Howard University in Washington, District of Columbia while her first husband, Bernard Strickland attended Howard University's Medical School.
+Collins was employed as an assistant professor at Howard University in Washington, D.C., while her first husband, Bernard Strickland attended Howard University's Medical School.
 Collins later divorced Strickland and left Howard University because it did not treat its women and men faculty members equally.
 She started working for Florida A&M University and while there married her second husband Herbert L. Collins.
 They had two sons.
 Collins was appointed a full-time professor at Florida A&M, becoming chair of the Biology department in 1953.
 She often went on collecting trips in Everglades National Park with her family.
 During her time in Florida, Collins was invited to guest lecture at a local predominantly White university on Biology and equality.
 The lecture was cancelled due to a bomb threat.

 Collins also volunteered to drive people to work during the Florida A&M Student Council's bus boycott.
 Collins was watched closely by the police and the FBI because of her actions against racial inequality.
 Collins's advocacy for equal rights limited her scientific work from 1952 to 1957 and she did not publish any papers at this time.

 Collins applied for and received a grant from the National Science Foundation to study at the University of Minnesota for a year.
 From 1961 to 1962, Collins was a research associate at the Minnesota Agricultural Experimental Station in St. Paul where she studied North American termites.

 In 1964, Collins moved back to Washington, D.C., and returned to Howard University as a full-time professor.
 Collins also took a tenured position at Federal City College (now known as University of the District of Columbia) for ten years.
 Additionally, Collins became president of the Entomological Society of Washington during her time in Washington, D.C., and a research associate at the Smithsonian Institution.